toniclecb/springbootregistration/readme.md

 To use sorting in this case we need only change PageRequest.of adding sort type.
 Of course we recive the sort string in @RequestParam.
 Example of complete URL: http://localhost:8081/api/v1/register?size=5&sort=asc&page=7

+**Tests:**

+For the first test, we need to use the method given() from RestAssured to access the methods from the controller of our application.
+RequestSpecification is needed to config the request.
+The response is transformed in a String by the sequence .then().statusCode(200).extract().body().asString().
+Basically the first test checks if Page fields are present in the response.